Skip to main content

 The hour hand is the short hand.
 It points to the hour.
 The minute hand is the long hand.
 It points to how many minutes have passed.

 When students know the job of each hand, reading a clock gets much easier.
+The two hands do different jobs, so children should always check which hand they are reading first.

 Example If the short hand is near 3, the hour is around 3 o’clock.